YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Patients often expect one exact sequence.
 First scabs, then no shedding, then growth.
 Real recovery is less neat.
 Hair shafts can fall, scabs can hold hairs, and the scalp can look temporarily emptier before the growth phase begins later.

-For the same reason, no shedding after a hair transplant can be normal in one patient while early visible hair loss can be normal in another.
+For the same reason, no shedding after a hair transplant can be normal in one case while early visible hair loss can be normal in another.
 The deeper question is whether the scalp is healing quietly and whether progress is being tracked over months, not hours.

 Timeline showing why early hair transplant density should not be judged after the first wash

-How should I wash without making the anxiety worse?
+Washing without making the anxiety worse

 Use the technique your clinic gave you, and do not improvise because a scab looks stubborn.
 In the early period, washing should be controlled.
 Fingertips are different from nails.
 Softening is different from scraping.
 Cleaning is different from testing whether the grafts are secure.

 If you feel panic during washing, slow down.
-Rinse calmly, do not keep rubbing the same point, and do not inspect every short hair under harsh bathroom light.
+Rinse gently, do not keep rubbing the same point, and do not inspect every short hair under harsh bathroom light.
 One careful wash is different from repeated attempts to make the scalp look dense again.
 Aim for a clean healing scalp, not a perfect looking scalp after one wash.

 Good aftercare also means knowing when irritation is no longer just normal healing.
 The difference between common recovery signs and warning signs that need review is explained in redness, scabs, or pimples after a hair transplant.